 Shangrila Dental Clinic Kathmandu offers Dental Tourism and to date, we have treated a fairly good number of visitors from all around the world.
-Dental Standards are the same as that of any western countries as having been commented by our international clients.
+Dental Standards are the same as that of any western country as having been commented on by our international clients.
 Our infection control standards are very high.
-Shangrila Dental Clinic is registered with the ‘Jilla Janaswastha’- which is the health regulatory body of the government of Nepal.
+Shangrila Dental Clinic is registered with the ‘Zilla Janaswastha’- which is the health regulatory body of the government of Nepal.
 They annually monitor our clinic.
 Our Dentists have:

 - a major in the sciences